 USVs find a multitude of uses, from mine hunting/sweeping to scientific research and surveying.
 It may be desirable to use a USV on projects that require long periods at sea or when conditions are simply too dangerous for manned craft.
-USVs can be much cheaper to deploy than manned vessels, while at the same time offering operational benefits, such as extended operating periods.
+Uncrewed or autonomous vehicles can be much cheaper to deploy than manned vessels, while at the same time offering operational benefits, such as extended operating periods.

-Many USV applications require the ability to send track data and/or radar video data back from the USV to a "mothership", via a wireless link.
-The link between the USV and mothership may typically be a low bandwidth microwave or satellite connection.
-Sending radar video data can therefore be a significant challenge.
-However, Cambridge Pixel's SPx software provides the ability to pre-process and compress radar video data prior to transmission, allowing the radar video to be squeezed into the available bandwidth.
+Many USV applications require the ability to send radar video, track data and camera video back from the USV to a "mothership", via a wireless link.
+The link between the USV and mothership may typically be a low bandwidth microwave or satellite connection, presenting a significant challenge for reliable data sending.
+Cambridge Pixel has software modules that allow the best use to be made of the available bandwidth.

-A very general view of a USV system is shown below.
-The USV may be fitted with a number of sensors, generally including radar.
-Local processing of those sensors may include target tracking, compression, recording and network transmission.
 On the mothership, receipt and display of the data sent from the USV is a fundamental requirement.
 It may also be necessary to control the local processing on the USV, and possibly also the sensors themselves, remotely.
-Cambridge Pixel has field-proven software components that can provide each of these capabilities.
+Cambridge Pixel has field-proven software components that can provide each of these capabilities too.